stevekinney/stevekinney.net/src/courses/storybook/controls.md

 ## An Alternative Approach for Setting a Default Value

-You could use the spread operator if you find yourself needing to make widescale changes often.
+One of the cool things about Storybook stories is that they're just ES Modules.
+You *could* use the spread operator if you find yourself needing to make wide-scale changes often.
+This is helpful if we want to use aspects of one story in the context of another story.

 ```ts
 export const Primary: Story = {